veltzer/demos-linux/src/examples_standalone/ld_link_order/README.md

 What are the results?
-* if `liba.so` supplies function `a` and `libb.so` supplies function `b` and `a` needs `b` and you like in the right order (`-la -lb`) then all is ok. even if liba.so does not carry the infomation that it is dependent on `libb.so`.
+* if `liba.so` supplies function `a` and `libb.so` supplies function `b` and `a` needs `b` and you like in the right order (`-la -lb`) then all is OK. even if liba.so does not carry the information that it is dependent on `libb.so`.
 * if, in the same case as above, you link in the wrong order (`-lb -la`) you will get link errors.
 Link order matters.
 * to make order not matter you can use grouping.